neelashkannan/PropertyIntel/README.md

-# Purva.ai - Property Intelligence Platform
+# PropertyIntel - Property Intelligence Platform

 A modern Vue.js frontend with FastAPI backend for professional property intelligence and portfolio management.